 Summer means many things: long lazy afternoons, poolside excitement, weekend getaways, and insects…lots and lots of insects.
 Of these stinging/buzzing/flying pests, mosquitoes can be the most annoying.
 Not to mention, they pose a health risk.
-While deet no doubt annihilates mosquitoes, many people want a more nature-friendly approach to prevention.
+While deet no doubt annihilates mosquitoes, many people want a more nature-friendly approach to prevent mosquitoes.
 So, if you want to enjoy the season without the itch, take a look at these natural ways to avoid mosquito bites:

 Did you know that increased body temperature and sweat attract many biting insects?
 To keep off their finely-tuned radar, make sure you wash off often.
 Stay as cool as you can and keep a watered rag nearby to dab sweaty arms, legs, necks and faces.